- sherpa.astro.ui.set_grouping(id, val=None, bkg_id=None)

 “The OGIP Spectral File Format”, https://heasarc.gsfc.nasa.gov/docs/heasarc/ofwg/docs/spectra/ogip_92_007/ogip_92_007.html

-Copy the grouping array from data set 2 into the default data set:
+Copy the grouping array from data set 2 into the default data set and ensure it is applied:

 Copy the grouping from data set “src1” to the source and the first background data set of “src2”: